 Laboratory Workers may be required to attend additional training based upon the work they conduct.
-The training frequency will be determined by the PI and EHSS and must take into account regulatory requirements.
+The training frequency will be determined by the PI and CaLS and must consider associated regulatory requirements.

-EHSS can develop and perform additional training more specific to a group's needs.
-Please contact EHSS for details.
+CaLS can develop and perform additional training more specific to a group's needs.
+Please contact CaLS for details.